A unified fidelity-based framework for quantum speed limits in open quantum systems: Acknowledgments

 \section{Acknowledgments}

 T.M.O, M. P. and P.W.L are fellows of the National Research Council of Argentina (CONICET).
 Y. A. has a fellowship from CONICET.
-The authors are grateful to CONICET (PIP N$^\circ$: 135/23) and Secretaria de Ciencia y T\'ecnica de la Universidad Nacional de C\'ordoba (SeCyT-UNC, Argentina, Proyecto Consolidar 2023-2025) for financial support.
+The authors are grateful to CONICET (PIP N$^\circ$: 135/23), Secretaria CyT-UNLP (Proyecto 11/X959), and Secretaria de Ciencia y T\'ecnica de la Universidad Nacional de C\'ordoba (SeCyT-UNC, Argentina, Proyecto Consolidar 2023-2025) for financial support.